Quuppa Compatible Tag

 • Focusing Locator: Quuppa antenna used in the installation phase of the Quuppa system is able to communicate directly with QSP.

-• Locator: Quuppa antennas installed within the system that communicate with QPE.
+• Locator: Quuppa antenna installed within the system that communicate with QPE.

 Features